Water

 Responsible use of one of the country’s most precious resources, water, must be the top priority for all users of groundwater be that households, agriculture or industries including the bottled water sector.
 The interactive Australian bottled water industry extraction map is an initiative of the Australian Beverages Council that is designed to provide interested stakeholders with a range of relevant information relating to water extracted for commercial water bottling purposes.

-+ water map data is aggregated from ABCL members.
++ water map data is aggregated from information provided to ABCL by member bottlers, source owners/operators.

 Extraction Map